cliffparnitzky/FormExternalForwarding/README.md

 Contao Extension: FormExternalForwarding
 ========================================

-Offers the possibility for forms to define an external URL as forwarding destination.
+Offers the possibility for forms to define an external URL as forwarding destination (parameters are send via GET).

 Installation